HobanLab/Quercus_IUCN_samp_sims/README.md

     R scripts should be run in the order: 1_quercus_main_sampling.R -> 2_quercus_data_processing.R -> 3_quercus_plotting.R -> 4_min_size_fst_analysis.R -> 5_regression_analysis_plot.R

 ### Directory contents
-    Allele_lim_change: contains new simulation files and R-scripts after the allele limit was changed.
-        R-scripts: contains R script files
     Alternative_sim_files: contains simulation files for the alternative set of simulation parameters Original_sim files: contains simulation files for the original set of simulation parameters
+    R-scripts: contains R-scripts used for importing and converting data, sampling, data analysis, and data visualization
-        Figures: contains figures made with ggplot2
+    Figures: contains data visualization figures in .png, .pdf, and .svg format
-    FastSimCoal_check: contains test simulation files to verfiy that the results are comparable between versions of Simcoal (FastSimcoal and Simcoal 2)
-    Old simulations: contains old simulation files and R-scripts before the allele limit was changed (Note: will be archived eventually, as the new simulations replace these, since they are more realistic)
+    Mapping: contains data used for mapping as well as maps generated